adrianbrowning/network-request-proxy/README.md

 ## Quick Examples
 ### Basic
-Rapidly assigning network calls to be run, but they will be limited to 1 request per second.
+Each of the following calls will be shown in Charles Proxy (or other proxy tool).

 ```js
 require("network-request-proxy")("http://127.0.0.1:8888");